Tom Werner / Getty Images

 7. Buy gift cards

-Not every retailer offers merchant gift cards or allows you to purchase gift cards with a credit card, but many rewards cardholders successfully use credit cards to purchase gift cards and earn bonus Membership Rewards points in categories not covered by their cards.
+Not every retailer offers merchant gift cards or allows you to purchase gift cards with a credit card.
+However, many cardholders successfully use credit cards to purchase gift cards and earn bonus Membership Rewards points in categories not covered by their cards.

 For example, you could use your Everyday Preferred card to purchase an Amazon gift card from a supermarket.
-When you use your Amazon gift card, you’ll essentially be earning 3X points on your Amazon purchase (in a roundabout way).
-As an added benefit, this is a good way to max out that bonus category on this card if you cannot manage to max out the $6,000 in grocery purchases.
+When you use your Amazon gift card, you’ll essentially be earning 3X points on your Amazon purchase.
+This is also a good way to max out the grocery bonus category on this card if you cannot manage to max out the $6,000 in purchases.

 Bottom line